About Hidden Beach

 Hidden Beach sits in-between the main attractions of An Bang and Cua Dai.
 It offers an unrivaled seaside escape from the crowded corners of Hoi An and has a more authentic local “vibe” compared to the lively An Bang.
-Like much of Hoi An’s shoreline, the beach itself experienced coastal erosion after heavy seas during the 2018/19 winter but work at restoring the sand has been successful.
+Like much of Hoi An’s shoreline, the beach itself experienced coastal erosion after heavy seas in recent times but work at restoring the sand has been successful.

 Thatched sunshades, basket boats, and crystal clear waters mark Hidden Beach out from the better-known hubs to the north and south.
-There’s also a selection of bijou restaurants along the shore, offering food, drink, and loungers – the latter coming free for the price of a drink (approx. 20,000 vnd).
+There’s also a selection of bijou restaurants along the shore, offering food, drink, and loungers – the latter coming free for the price of a drink (approx. 20,000 VND / 0.85 USD).

 If you search “Hidden Beach Hoi An” on Google maps, it will take you right there.
 Otherwise, the path leading up to it is signposted and can be found on Lac Long Quan Road — a stone’s throw from the Boutique Hoi An Resort.
 At the bottom of a steep path, you’ll find Hidden Beach Bungalow Sea View, with Hidden Beach tucked around the corner.

 From the Old Town, you’ll be able to get a taxi to the top of the Hidden Beach road on Lac Long Quan – any further is unsuitable for cars.
-A taxi ride will take approximately 10 minutes at non-peak times and cost around 80,000 vnd.
+A taxi ride will take approximately 10 minutes at non-peak times and cost around 80,000 VND (3.45 USD).
 The walk to the beach is around 5 minutes from Lac Long Quan, but mind that slope!

 If travelling via scooter or bike, there are various free parking spaces along the Hidden Beach road, with the largest spot being at the end of the road by the beach.
 Although there’s no charge to use this space, it’s intended for users of the restaurant on the corner, so don’t forget to buy a drink at the very least whilst en route to the sands.